nebular/PixEngine_Android_demo/README.md

 ![screenshot](doc/screen1.png)

-What it does / What it does not do yet
+What works / What  does not work yet
 --------------------------------------

-In general I just got all this running, but it is all in a very early stage, so there are some rough edges.
+In general I just got all this running these days, and the hard pat is done.
+Expect a lot of finetunning these days!
 What works:

 - graohics layer: everything from olc:PGE.
 PGEX3d is included in the so libraries, but not tested yet, I guess it should work.